LoTA-QAF: Lossless Ternary Adaptation for Quantization-Aware Fine-Tuning: Future Work

-Notably, Equation \ref{eq:tsignsgd_indicator} does not use a learning rate to scale the sign of the gradient.
+where the indicator function $\mathbb{I}_{(\cdot)}$ equals 1 if the condition ($|g_t| > \max(\tau, \sigma_t)$) is satisfied, and 0 otherwise.
+The $\text{clip} (\cdot, -1, 1)$ function ensures that the updated adapter weights $\mathbf{A}_{\text{T}, t+1}$ are strictly constrained to ternary set $\{-1, 0, 1\}$.
+Notably, Eq. (\ref{eq:tsignsgd_indicator}) does not use a learning rate to scale the sign of the gradient.
 Instead, if a ternary adapter weight $\mathbf{A}_{\text{T}}$ is selected for an update (i.e., its gradient magnitude $|g_t|$ exceeds the threshold $\max(\tau, \sigma_t)$), its value is adjusted by $- \text{sign}(g_t)$.
 Therefore, the threshold $\sigma_t$ play a crucial role in determining the \textit{selectivity} of updates.
 By targeting only the top percentile of gradient magnitudes (e.g., the top 5\%), $\sigma_t$ acts as an adaptive mechanism that focuses updates on the most salient ternary adapter weights at each iteration $t$.
-The t-SignSGD is viable for ternary adapters due to two primary factors.
-First, the discrete and strictly bounded nature of the ternary values $\{-1, 0, 1\}$ is well-suited for sign-based updates.
-Secondly, updates are not performed directly on the quantized weights.
-Instead, these updates influence the quantized weights through the ternary adapters.
-Further analysis of parameters and convergence is provided in Section \ref{further}.